Clarity Sought Over Beijing’s $30 Million Bailout of Solomon Islands

 In addition to the unexplained $30 million, Beijing has also agreed to fund extensions at the Solomon Islands’ only international airport, Mr. Manele said.

-A larger airport would potentially boost tourist numbers and the country’s revenues; it’s becoming a popular destination, with international visitors up 255 percent to 26,030 in 2023 compared to 2022, providing stimulus for local businesses.
+A larger airport would potentially boost tourist numbers and the country’s revenues; it’s becoming a popular destination, with international visitors up 255 percent to 26,030 in 2023 compared with 2022, providing stimulus for local businesses.

 China has also built a major new stadium in the capital, Honiara, state-of-the-art health facilities, cellphone towers, roads, and other infrastructure.